William F. Buckley Jr. Books

 In the summer of 1961 just as the Berlin Wall is about to slam shut the last escape route out of Eastern Europe, President Kennedy needs to know what the Soviets are up to, and Blackford Oakes is sent to Germany to get the answers.
 When Oakes's contact, Henri Tod, turns up missing, Blackford locks horns with East Germany's unscrupulous communist boss.

-On the Firing Line: The Public Life of Our Public Figures
+On the Firing Line - The Public Life of Our Public Figures

 Writing out of the unique experience of 23 years of the Firing Line television series, Bill Buckley, in his inimitable style, and his astonishing guests relive and explore many of the main issues of this quarter of the 20th century in excerpts and commentary.
 A provocative book full of discussion, fireworks and laughter!

-Leather bound books by author list:
+Best books in order by author list:

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Privacy Policy | Terms and Disclosure | Contact | About | Book Categories | Framed Tributes
+Privacy Policy | Terms and Disclosure | Contact | About | Best Book Categories | Framed Tributes

-© 2002 - 2023 Leather Bound Treasure
+© 2002 - 2024 Leather Bound Treasure